-Cyclopharm is confident that the extension of Technegas[TM] into new applications such as the diagnosis and monitoring of COPD, asthma, long-COVID, lung cancer and other respiratory disease states will create substantive opportunities globally to exponentially expand the market for TechnegasTM beyond its traditional PE market.
-In 2022 we invested \$0.15 million in Beyond PE trials, which follows on from \$0.21 million invested in 2021.
+Cyclopharm is confident that the extension of TechnegasTM into new applications Beyond PE, such as the diagnosis and monitoring of COPD, asthma and other respiratory disease states, will create opportunities to materially expand the market for TechnegasTM and drive shareholder value over the medium term.

-Technegas $^{\text{\tiny{TM}}}$ remains the recognised functional ventilation imaging agent used in diagnosing Pulmonary Embolism as referenced in both the recently published Canadian Association of Nuclear Medicine Guidelines and the updated 2019 European Association of Nuclear Medicine Guidelines.
-Both guidelines reinforce the superior use of Technegas $^{\text{\tiny{TM}}}$ particularly in patients with COPD and the potential for nuclear medicine imaging.
+TechnegasTM remains the recognised functional ventilation imaging agent used in diagnosing Pulmonary Embolism as referenced in both the recently published Canadian Association of Nuclear Medicine Guidelines2 and the updated 2019 European Association of Nuclear Medicine Guidelines3.
+Both guidelines also reinforce superior outcomes from the use of TechnegasTM for nuclear medicine imaging in patients with COPD.

-Cyclopharm estimates the global COPD market alone is approximately 30 times the size of the PE market and over 500 million patients suffering with COPD and asthma could benefit from the use of Technegas $^{\text{TM}}$ in diagnosis and ongoing patient monitoring/management.
-These markets represent significant opportunities to expand sales of TechnegasTM and drive shareholder value over the medium term.
+Cyclopharm estimates the global COPD market is approximately 30 times the size of the PE market and over 500 million patients suffering with COPD and Asthma could benefit from the use of TechnegasTM in diagnosis and ongoing patient monitoring/management.
+Cyclopharm is involved with several Beyond PE clinical research projects using TechnegasTM in a range of respiratory diseases.
+Patient recruitment for these research initiatives slowed during the first half of 2020 and in some cases research trials were put on hold in response to COVID-19.
+The Company understands these trials have recommenced.